Rapture (1965 film): Shooting

 Rapture could have been interesting but didn’t turn out to be that interesting.
 It was a little film with a girl named Patricia Gozzi who had a great deal of success in a film prior to this one.
 I don’t think she went on to a career after that.
 But I had a hell of a time working in France, I loved it!
 The director, John Guillermin, was kind of a maniac.
 He’s known to be a maniac, and he is!
 I got along with him pretty well, though.
 But, I don’t think it was a good film.

 Reception

 Critical

+The Monthly Film Bulletin wrote: "This sentimental tear-jerker would appear to have been designed as a vehicle for Patricia Gozzi, and the basic situation has certain resemblances with Sundays and Cybèle, though the influence seems to be more the silent Swedish cinema.
+The atmosphere of repressed and confused sexuality is very clumsily conveyed, with symbolism thickly laid on and would-be lyrical photography that merely calls attention to itself.
+The oddly assorted cast seem unable to adjust to one another; and though Dean Stockwell comes off reasonably well, Patricia Gozzi lacks the experience to make her admittedly unbelievable role in any way convincing."